-Outstanding Checks / Check Floats.
+Outstanding Checks/Check Floats.
 Checks issued by agencies (in the current or previous year) which are not yet presented by the payee to the bank for payment.

 Outstanding Debt.
-Unpaid Obligations.
+Unpaid obligations.

 People's Organizations (POs).
-Refer

-to independent community and/or class-based associations established to protect and advance the interests of specific causes or sectors, e.g. labor, farmers, fishermen, peasants, women and students.
+Independent community and/or class-based associations established to protect and advance the interests of specific causes or sectors, e.g., labor, farmers, fishermen, peasants, women and students.
 POs function as vehicles for mobilizing communities in the pursuit of their aspirations and likewise serve as schools for raising the people's consciousness on key issues that affect their lives and training the people's own leaders and organizers.

 Performance Indicator (PI).
-A characteristic or evidence that measures illustrates the standard performance by which an agency delivers its programs or outputs.
+A characteristic or evidence that measures illustrates the standard and performance by which an agency delivers its programs or outputs.
 Performance Indicators can measure the quantity, quality or timeliness of outputs and outcomes of an agency or a program and provide evidence that describes results such as economy, efficiency, effectiveness.
-Output indicators are mostly within the control of an agency and are strongly linked to the budget.
+Output indicators mostly within the control of an agency and are strongly linked to the budget.
 An outcome indicator measures how well a program has achieved its stated objective.

 Performance Target.
 A predetermined level of either quantity, quality, timeliness and cost of outputs.

 Performance-Based Bonus (PBB).
-An incentive given to personnel of bureaus or delivery units in accordance with their contribution to the accomplishment of their department's overall targets and commitments.
+An incentive given to personnel of bureaus or delivery units in accordance with their contribution to the accomplishment of their department/agency's overall targets and commitments, subject to compliance with the imposed eligibility criteria.